okx/okexchain-docs/docs/resources/snapshot.md

-# OKExChain Snapshot
+# OEC Snapshot

-Quick instructions on how to install the OKExChain snapshots.
+Quick instructions on how to install the OEC snapshots.

 According to the snapshot size, it is divided into S0, S1, S2 and S3: